ACM US Technology Policy Committee

 Stay informed of ACM’s technology policy activities and the latest public policy developments.
 Learn how ACM promotes computing policy issues, educates policymakers, and shapes public policies in areas important to the computing community and society.
 Read the blog.

 Read the Global Technology Policy Newsletter

 This monthly newsletter brings you important updates on ACM’s public policy activities and major policy developments from around the world.
-Read the latest newsletter.
+Read this month's newsletter.

 A new report on cybersecurity policy published by the European Commission’s top scientific advisers cites the ACM US Technology Policy Committee’s White Paper on “Advancing Cybersecurity Research and Education in Europe” and the ACM US Technology Policy Committee’s Principles on Algorithmic Transparency and Accountability.
 Among the report’s recommendations, the scientific advisers call for global cybersecurity cooperation.